Keark/GTA-MP-voiceChat/README.md

 ##### 0.2.1 (14.08.2015)
  - Waffle added a way more performant way to store the sockets and associate them with the player and network id

+##### 0.3.0 server side part (19.08.2015)
+ - Added a way to calculate from which direction the speaker comes for later 3D emulation
+   - This currently only features a 2D way, I didn't included the Y-axis into all these calculations
+ - Rewrite of the utility function to determine the distance from the player to the speaker
+ - Added ugly named place holder for the Y-axis rotation to the speaker

 ## Scripts used
  - https://github.com/mattdiamond/Recorderjs